 Those involved in the management of a third sector organisation or social enterprise operating in Scotland are invited to represent their organisation as a member of the Scottish Third Sector Tracker.

-Every three months for the next 18 months, members of the Tracker will submit a small amount of detail about their organisation’s current situation via an online survey.
+Every three months between Summer 2021 and Winter 2022, members of the Tracker will submit a small amount of detail about their organisation’s current situation via an online survey.
 These details will be anonymised and then aggregated alongside the responses from all of the other Scottish Third Sector Tracker members.
 This will give SCVO and its partners a clear and up-to-date picture of the health of the third sector in Scotland and will enable them to identify where they can provide support to the sector most effectively.

 To register your interest in becoming a member of the Scottish Third Sector Tracker, please click the ‘Register interest’ button below to give us a few details about you and your organisation.
-After this, you will receive a welcome call from a DJS researcher.
-On this call, the researcher will give you some more details about the Tracker and will conduct the first of the Tracker surveys over the phone.
+After this, you will receive a welcome email from DJS.

 If you have any questions about the Scottish Third Sector Tracker, please email the DJS Research team at STSTracker@djsresearch.com and they will be very happy to provide you with more detail.